-The initial public offering price of \$20.00 per common unit exceeds pro forma net tangible book value of \$(1.30) per common unit.
-Based on the initial public offering price, you will incur immediate and substantial dilution of \$21.30 per common unit.
+The assumed initial public offering price of \$20.00 per common unit exceeds pro forma net tangible book value of \$(1.30) per common unit.
+Based on the assumed initial public offering price, you will incur immediate and substantial dilution of \$21.30 per common unit.
 This dilution results primarily because the assets contributed by our general partner and its affiliates are recorded at their historical cost, and not their fair value, in accordance with accounting principles generally accepted in the United States, or GAAP.
-Please read "Dilution".
+Please read "Dilution."

-We may issue additional equity securities in connection with acquisitions, including our purchase of Navios TBN I and Navios TBN II, and may do so without your approval, which would dilute your ownership interests.
+We may issue additional equity securities without your approval, which would dilute your ownership interests.